 - Not accept monetary compensation in exchange for writing untrue positive reviews

 Cheryl always wears black, mostly because she always stains her shirt with food.
-As a Sociology graduate, she finds her degree most useful when it’s used as wall decor.
+As a Sociology graduate, she finds her degree most useful when used as wall decor.
 Nonetheless, it has helped her realise her love for writing.
 When she’s not churning out articles, you can find her eating bread, drinking coffee, and people-watching.